-Open Food Network
+Open Food Network (OFN)

-.The Open Food Network is an online marketplace for local food.
+The Open Food Network is an open source online marketplace for local food.
 It enables a network of independent online food stores that connect farmers and food hubs (including coops, online farmers' markets, independent food businesses etc); with individuals and local businesses [6].
 It aims to provide farmers and food hubs an easier and fairer way to distribute their food.
-The Network was initially was started in Australia and is growing to all the other countries including the recent launch in South Africa.
+The Network was initially started in Australia and is growing to all the other countries including the recent launch in South Africa.
+The OFN functionality relates more to the NF.
+In both initiatives, a network is built between the local producers (third part in NF members), customers and the local farm or store.
+The network allows the aforementioned entities to connect with each other.
+The OFN implements a two faced interface structure, the backend management of the system and the front store for customers.
+The NF intent to implement the same interface structure.